dev-sirohi/the-game-of-life/README.md

 I copied this code from a YouTube video while simultaneously understanding how to build it in the first place.
 Currently, it only shows a grid and the game inside it.

-In the next version, I want to add a proper UI using HTML and CSS.
+**11 February, 2022:** In the next version, I want to add a proper UI using HTML and CSS.